-- 81. If a project is referred to a panel, the appointed panel must include one person nominated by the relevant iwi authorities under clause 3(2)(b) of Schedule 5 of the FTCA. - 82.
+- 91. If a project is referred to a panel, the appointed panel must include one person nominated by the relevant iwi authorities under clause 3(2)(b) of Schedule 5 of the FTCA. - 92.
 In the event iwi authorities nominate more than one person, the panel convener must decide which nominee to appoint.
-The panel convener has discretion to increase the panel membership to accommodate the matters specified in clauses 3(6)(a) 3(6)(e) of

-- Schedule 5 of the FTCA, which include matters unique to any relevant Treaty settlement Act. - 83.
+The panel convener has discretion to increase the panel membership to accommodate the matters specified in clauses 3(6)(a) 3(6)(e) of Schedule 5 of the FTCA, which include matters unique to any relevant Treaty settlement Act. - 93.
 A panel must invite comments on a resource consent application or notice of requirement for a referred project from the parties listed in clause 17(6) of Schedule 6 of the FTCA.
-This includes: - a. the relevant iwi authorities, including those identified in this report - b. a Treaty settlement entity relevant to the referred project, including an entity that has an interest under a Treaty settlement in an area where a referred project is to occur, and an entity identified in this report - c. any applicant group under the MACAA identified in the report obtained under section 17(1). - 84.
-If you decide to refer the project, we have identified ten relevant iwi authorities and eight relevant Treaty settlement entities that a panel must invite to comment. - 85.
-Under the MACA Act, an applicant group identified under the Act means one or more iwi, hapū, or whānau groups that seek recognition under Part 4 of the MACAA of their protected customary rights or customary marine title by either a recognition order granted by the High Court; or an agreement negotiated with the Crown (via The Office for Māori Crown Relations Te Arawhiti). - 86.
-Those groups with applications under the MACAA in the common marine and coastal area of the project site who could be potentially affected from the project are shown in Attachment 4.
-We recommend that you direct a panel to invite their comments if you decide to refer the project. - 87.
-A panel may also invite comments from any other person it considers appropriate. - 88.
-We have identified ten 'other' parties who may have an interest in the project area.
-We recommend you direct a panel under section 24(2)(e) of the FTCA to invite comment from each respectively if you decide to refer the project.
+This includes: - a. the relevant iwi authorities, including those identified in this report - b. a Treaty settlement entity relevant to the referred project, including an entity that has an interest under a Treaty settlement in an area where a referred project is to occur, and an entity identified in this report - c. any applicant group under the MACAA identified in the report obtained under section 17(1). - 94.
+If you decide to refer the project, we have identified 10 relevant iwi authorities and 11 relevant Treaty settlement entities that a panel must invite to comment. - 95.
+Under the MACA Act, an applicant group identified under the Act means one or more iwi, hapū, or whānau groups that seek recognition under Part 4 of the MACAA of their

+- protected customary rights or customary marine title by either a recognition order granted by the High Court; or an agreement negotiated with the Crown (via The Office for Māori Crown Relations Te Arawhiti). - 96.
+Those groups with applications under the MACAA in the common marine and coastal area of the project site who could be potentially affected from the project are shown in Attachment 4. - 97.
+A panel may also invite comments from any other person it considers appropriate. - 98.
+We have identified four 'other' parties who may have an interest in the project area.
+We recommend you direct a panel under section 24(2)(e) of the FTCA to invite comment from each party if you decide to refer the project.